Pitched battle in Mariupol intensifies, as war displaces millions across Ukraine

 After a spate of initial attempts to broker safe passage for fleeing residents failed amid fighting, thousands of Ukrainians have been able to leave via humanitarian corridors.
 Ukrainian Deputy Prime Minister Iryna Vereshchuk said in a Telegram message that 8,000 people had been evacuated via such routes Monday, mostly from Kyiv and Mariupol.

 But fleeing — like staying — remains a potentially perilous prospect for millions of families across the country.
-The war has unleashed a massive wave of refugees, prompting 10 million people to flee their homes within Ukraine or to countries across Europe and beyond, the United Nations said this week.
+The war has unleashed an enormous wave of refugees, prompting 10 million people to flee their homes within Ukraine or to countries across Europe and beyond, the United Nations said this week.
 The figure amounts to a quarter of Ukraine’s prewar population.

 More than 3 million people have crossed into neighboring countries, including more than 2 million to Poland alone, fueling concerns from Polish officials that local services and accommodations could soon be overwhelmed.